 If you don’t already, you should seriously consider working some cardiovascular exercise into your weekly routine – for the sake of your penis if nothing else.

-Cardiovascular exercise allows you to maintain good circulation and will reduce the risk of developing chronic conditions which can lead to erectile dysfunction, such as cardiovascular disease and high blood pressure.
+Cardiovascular exercise allows you to maintain good circulation and will reduce the risk of developing chronic conditions which can lead to erection issues, such as cardiovascular disease and high blood pressure.

 Help your erection: go for a regular run, swim, or long walk.